Asghar Hussain Deobandi

-Asghar Hussain Deobandi (also known as Mian Sayyid Asghar Hussain) (16 October 1877 — 8 January 1945) was an Indian Sunni Muslim scholar who co-founded Madrasatul Islah.
+Asghar Hussain Deobandi (also known as Mian Sayyid Asghar Hussain) (16 October 1877 — 8 January 1945) was a Sunni Muslim scholar from the Indian subcontinent who co-founded Madrasatul Islah.

 Born on 16 October 1877 in a Deoband-based family, claiming descent to Abdul Qadir Jeelani, Asghar Hussain Deobandi was an alumnus of Darul Uloom Deoband, where he studied with Mahmud Hasan Deobandi, Azizur Rahman Usmani and Hafiz Muhammad Ahmad.
 Hussain was a disciple of Imdadullah Muhajir Makki in the Chishti Sufi order.
 He taught religious sciences at Atala Masjid, Jaunpur and at his alma mater, Darul Uloom Deoband.
 He co-edited Al-Qasim, a monthly journal published by Darul Uloom Deoband.
 Hussain died on 8 January 1945 in Surat, and was buried in Rander.
-His students include Manazir Ahsan Gilani and Muhammad Shafi Deobandi.
+His students include Manazir Ahsan Gilani and Muhammad Shafi.

 Family background

 Mian Asghar Hussain's ancestors came to India from Baghdad and are descended from Abdul Qadir Jeelani.
 During the era of Shah Jahan, Sayyid Ghulam Rasool had moved to India along with his family.
 He was entrusted the imamat and khitabat at the Shahi Masjid of Deoband.
 He had two sons, Ghulam Nabi and Ghulam Ali.
 Both brothers married daughters of Shah Ameerullah.

 Sayyid Ghulam Ali had three daughters and two sons.
 The elder son Alam Meer was the grandfather of Mian Asghar Hussain.
 Alam Meer married Azeemun Nisa, the daughter of Shah Hafeezullah.
 They had a daughter Wajeeh-un-Nisa and son Muhammad Hasan, who was the father of Mian Asghar Hussain.
-Muhammad Hasan married twice, first to Maryam-un-Nisa, who bore him a son, Sayyid Khursheed, and a daughter Masum-un-Nisa.
-After Maryam-un-Nisa's death, Muhammad Hasan married her sister Naseeb-un-Nisa, who bore him a son, Asghar Hussain.
+Muhammad Hasan married twice, first to Maryam-un-Nisa, who whom he had a son, Sayyid Khursheed, and a daughter Masum-un-Nisa.
+After Maryam-un-Nisa's death, Muhammad Hasan married her sister Naseeb-un-Nisa; they had a son, Asghar Hussain.